niwa/lfric_catalyst_adaptor/README.md

 # catalyst_adaptor
 ParaView Catalyst adaptor example for a Fortran code

+This package builds a library for visualising simulation data with a simple VTK visualisation pipeline.
+The pipeline can be defined either in C++ or using a Python script.

-To build this code, you will need to build and install the "Catalyst-v5.4.1-Base-Essentials-Extras-Rendering-Base" source code package on your system.
+To build this code, you will need to build and install the "Catalyst-v5.4.1-Base-Enable-Python-Essentials-Extras-Rendering-Base" source code package on your system.

 Once this is done, build the code using CMake as follows:
 ```